fpicchi/bilateralfilter/README.md

 | A  | AMD FX-6350  | NVIDIA 1060 GTX | Windows 8.1   |
 | B  | AMD R5-5600X | NVIDIA 3090 RTX | Ubuntu 20     |

-On every computer this implementation of the Bilateral Filter turned out to be comparable with OpenCV's (when both ran in parallel mode).
+On every computer the runtime of this implementation of the Bilateral Filter turned out to be comparable with OpenCV's (when both ran in parallel mode).
+Also it produced the same picture as OpenCV (checked pixel by pixel) so even from a qualitative point of view we can say that this implementation is correct.

 ### cones.png (2'435'860 pixels)